dkellycollins/SevenFramework/README.txt

 LISCENSE:----------------------------------------------------------

-See "_LISCENSE.txt" in th root project directory.
+See "LISCENSE.txt" in the root project directory.

 SUPPORT:-----------------------------------------------------------

-See "_SUPPORT.txt" in the root project directory.
+See "SUPPORT.txt" in the root project directory.